Applications are open for 2016

 Organizing your Portfolio Materials

 Multiple picture stories have a minimum of two pictures and a maximum of 10 pictures.
-A multiple picture story, though it has more than one picture, counts as a single entry of the minimum required six entries.

 Note that the judges unanimously feel that portfolios that do not include at least one multimedia entry will not be competitive.
 Multimedia is defined as video and/or photos combined with edited audio, in any format, slide shows and interactive pieces.
 A multimedia story with only a music track doesn’t count.
 You must have originally gathered sound that helps tell the story.